harleypig/list-religious-study/README.md

 nature.

 Generally speaking, I will not accept pull requests containing sites that are 'anti' in behaviour.
-Some obvious exceptions are the The Skeptic%#39;s annotated series, which I find an equal opportunity 'anti' site and a good source of topics to study.
+Some obvious exceptions are the The Skeptic's annotated series, which I find an equal opportunity 'anti' site and a good source of topics to study.

+I will accept pull requests for any religion or spiritual source.

 ### Online Scripture Sites